 Talk to our injury attorneys in San Jose to discuss the potential for a personal injury or wrongful death claim after a workplace injury in the Bay Area.
 Typically, a civil claim will result in greater compensation than a workers’ compensation claim.
 Injured parties could recover for medical bills, full lost wages, and pain and suffering with a civil claim against a negligent party.
 A lawsuit could also shed light on dangerous workplace practices, and possibly prevent future workers from suffering the same fate.
 Contact us to talk with someone about your recent work injury.

 Every job has potential hazards.
 Some jobs put workers through more obvious risks, such as careers in construction or the oil and gas industry.
 Others, however, still pose risks of injury.
 An office job, for example, could result in repetitive motion injuries such as carpal tunnel syndrome.
-In fact, repetitive motion injuries are some of the most common we see here at Henshaw & Henry, PC.
+In fact, repetitive motion injuries are some of the most common we see here at Henshaw Law Office.
 Workers with these injuries are more likely to retain a qualified San Jose work injury lawyer.
 These claims can be less straightforward than single-accident injuries.
 All workplace injury claims, however, can benefit from an attorney’s counsel.
 The following are common workplace hazards: